YeonV/ledfx-android/README.md

 ### Android support of various LedFx dependencies

-LedFx imports a few libraries that don't support Android.
+LedFx imports a few libraries that aren't compatible with Android.
 To make things work without any upstream changes to LedFx, I created minimal mock versions of these libraries in the src directory with just enough content to make LedFx run.
+Exploiting Python's import search order, these mock libraries will be imported instead of the (nonexistent) real ones, with just enough functionality to make LedFx happy.
 This is not a great solution long-term but works for now.

 - rtmidi: Midi library for controlling devices connected to the computer via midi.
 Doesn't make sense to do this from Android TV devices.
 If upstream LedFx made libraries like this optional I wouldn't have to mock them here and everything would just work :)
 - sentry_sdk: Handles automatic updates on PC.
 Android has its own mechanism for updating apps so this isn't needed.
 If upstream LedFx only imported this module when running in "online mode" I wouldn't have to mock it here.
 - mss: Screen grabber.
 No android support.
-Ideally, upstream LedFx would add a try/catch around their programmatic imports of devices and effects so anything that fails to import simply doesn't show up in the dropdown lists.
+Ideally, upstream LedFx would add a try/catch around their programmatic imports of devices and effects so anything that fails to import simply doesn't show up in the web UI dropdowns.

 ### Hostname resolution